conan-io/conan-center-index/recipes/mold/README.md

 when building your dependencies and projects from source.
 Currently only supported when targeting Linux as the platform.

-Add the following section to your _host_ profile targeting Linux:
+To use mold automatically as the linker, you can add the following section to your _host_ profile that targets Linux.
+When using gcc, please note that the following flags require gcc 12.1 or greater.

 ```
 [tool_requires]